saezlab/VM_CKD_saezlab/README.md

 The differential expression analysis:
-This script is performed using the phenotypic and gene expression data obtained from the downloaded data in the first script.
-Limma is used to perform a DEA and the resulting t scores are multiplied by the expression matrix of each dataset (for the disease of interest and control samples) using matrix multiplication to produce what is refered to as a "disease score".
-The disease score is further defined in the script and visualized via box plots.
+This script uses the phenotypic and gene expression data obtained from the downloaded data in the first script.
+Limma is used to perform DEA and the resulting t scores in combination with the expression matrix of each dataset (for the disease of interest and control samples) are used to create a linear model using matrix multiplication to produce what is refered to as a "disease score".
+The disease score illustrates the degree of similarity between differentially expressed genes from different datasets of the same disease and is visualized via box plots.

 Functional Analysis: